 Waterford Youth Arts has a dedicated Child Protection Policy statement for the safe participation of young people.
 The Policy provides for a Child Protection Officer on the team at Waterford Youth Arts to whom all protection concerns can be directed.

 All staff, volunteers, leaders, artists and adults are vetted with the National Vetting Bureau.

-Waterford Youth Arts - Child Protection Summary
+Waterford Youth Arts - Child Protection (summary)

 Waterford Youth Arts is committed to a child-centred approach to our work with children and young people.
-We undertake to provide a safe environment and experience, where the welfare of the child/young person is paramount.
+We undertake to provide a safe environment and experience, where the welfare and safety of the child/young person is paramount.
 We adhere to 'Children First: National Guidelines for the Protection and Welfare of Children’, (2011).